IBM/aspera-cli/docs/README.erb.md

 Using existing key:
 /Users/someuser/.aspera/<%=cmd%>/my_key
 option: username> someuser@example.com
-Ask the <%=cmd%> client id and secret to your Administrator.
+Ask the <%=cmd%> client ID and secret to your Administrator.
 Admin should login to: https://faspex5.example.com/aspera/faspex Navigate to: ::  → Admin → Configurations → API clients
 Create an API client with: